department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 Use our facility locator to find your nearest VA medical center.
 [Find a VA medical center near you](https://www.vets.gov/facility-locator/).

-For more information, call us at <span class="tel">800-827-1000</span>.
+For more information, call us at <a href="tel:+18008271000">800-827-1000</a>.
 We collect applications throughout the year and hold them until the August 1 closing date.